- How do I manage the side effects associated with my treatment?

 It is important to talk with your doctor or healthcare team about your dietary concerns and to get some tips to overcome any eating difficulties you may be experiencing.
 Report any weight loss to your doctor who can arrange for you to see a specialist cancer dietitian.

-For more tips on what to eat and information on nutrition there is a booklet called Nutrition and cancer.
+For more tips on what to eat and information on nutrition there is a booklet called Nutrition and cancer (available from our Publication page).
 This booklet has been written to assist with understanding the importance of good nutrition and to provide information about how to cope with eating problems that may occur due to cancer or it's treatment.
 It covers topics such as food for people with cancer, basic daily food plan, unproven diets, overcoming eating problems and notes for carers.
 This 32 page booklet designed as a guide for people with cancer, their families and friends.

 The Cancer Council also offers a Dietetics Service.
 Dietitians with oncology experience are available to answer questions about good nutrition and coping with eating problems that may occur due to cancer or its treatment.
 This service is available via Cancer Council 13 11 20.